planetrobbie/terraform-vault-onboard/README.md

 If that doesn't work, it's simply because you haven't exported `VAULT_ADDR` and `VAULT_TOKEN` environment variable to allow our Terraform Vault provider to authenticate.

-If it fails at the init step, you may not have internet access, in such a case you have to install the Terraform Vault provider manually in ``, it's available for all supported platforms below
+If it fails at the init step, you may not have internet access, in such a case you have to install the [Terraform Vault provider](https://www.terraform.io/docs/providers/vault/index.html) manually in `~/.terraform.d/plugins`, it's available for all supported platforms below

     https://releases.hashicorp.com/terraform-provider-vault/2.9.0/